DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Each time you bid on an item, one bid is removed from your bid balance.

-When you run out of bids you can either buy more bids or you can use the “Buy it Now” option to get your bids back from an auction.
-More on the “Buy it Now” feature below.
+When you run out of bids, you can either buy more bids or use the “Buy It Now” option to get your bids back from an auction.
+More on the “Buy It Now” feature below.

 If you win the auction, you have to pay the winning price.
-Then the item will be delivered to you within 14 days.
+The item will then be delivered to you within 14 days.

-The site says that to ensure there’s equal chances for everyone, there are limits to winning auctions.
+The site says that to ensure equal chances for everyone, there are limits on winning auctions.

 You can win:

 - The same item only once per 30 days.
-So any remaining BidBuddies on other auctions for the same item will be canceled automatically at the time of your win.
+Any remaining BidBuddies on other auctions for the same item will be canceled automatically at the time of your win.

 - Up to 50 auctions per week.
-So all remaining BidBuddles on other auctions will be automatically canceled at the time of your 50th You will be able to bid again when the limit resets at 00:00 PST on the day of the week you created your account.
+All remaining BidBuddies on other auctions will be automatically canceled at the time of your 50th auction.
+You will be able to bid again when the limit resets at 00:00 PST on the day of the week you created your account.

 DealDash Features